chaos-mesh/rfcs/text/2020-09-08-easily-send-http-request-on-workflow-task.md

 ## Summary

-Rendering `Task` in Workflow implemented by pure frontend, with common used parameters for HTTP.
+Rendering `curl` command line into Workflow `Task`  with parameters, with common used parameters for HTTP.
 And more useful context variables like `json` or `http`.

+> I used to design the rendering logic with pure frontend/typescript, but as the
+> requirement of "parsing curl command line", I think using golang is better to
+> reuse the codes and round-trip testing.

 ## Motivation